Affiliate links on Android Authority may earn us a commission. Learn more.

 DisplayPort vs HDMI: Which one is better?

 Technically speaking, DisplayPort 2.1 is superior to its counterpart.
 As long you’re using at least DisplayPort 1.4 or HDMI 2.0 however, you’ll probably have a fantastic experience.
 Yes, HDMI 2.0 users won’t get VRR, or 4K framerates over 60fps, but that’s still smooth.
 And while only DisplayPort 2.1 can handle 8K framerates over 30fps, that particular issue is all but irrelevant, since only the most expensive consumer video cards can handle 8K gaming at decent speeds.

 The simple answer is yes, as long as everything in your output chain can handle 144Hz.
-You’ll be limited to 1080p resolution unless your chain is equipped for DisplayPort 2.x and HDMI 2.1.
+You’ll be limited to 1080p resolution however unless your chain is equipped for DisplayPort 2.x and HDMI 2.1.